fbpx

 My Verdict - The WINNER is Santorini

-Santorini is hilly with dramatic cliffs and hotels with many staircases and impressive caldera views.
+Santorini’s capital is Fira or Thera.
+The island is hilly with dramatic cliffs and most hotels have many staircases and the most impressive caldera views.
 There are several charming villages like Fira, Pyrgos, Megalochori, Emporio and the picturesque town of Oia.

 Santorini has a few Venetian castles and an active volcano with one of the largest craters in the world.
-Santorini’s capital is Fira or Thera.

 Where is the best place to stay in Santorini?